 The chief disadvantage of concrete or solid rock, aside from the

-expense, was its tendency to spall when hit by a large-caliber shell or
+expense, was its tendency to spall when hit by a large-caliber

-fortifications with sandbags, which absorbed spall fragments.
+lining such fortifications with sandbags, which absorbed spall

 A final twist was provided by the soft volcanic terrain of Iwo Jima.
 Here the volcanic tuff was easily tunneled yet resistant to shock.
 Furthermore, the volcanic ash covering the island was discovered to make superb concrete when mixed with Portland cement.
 The Japanese were estimated to have constructed at least 300 separate fixed fortifications throughout the island, ranging from spider holes large enough for just a single soldier to multistory underground headquarters.
 Perhaps half were knocked out by naval bombardment, but the remainder were enough to make Iwo Jima the bloodiest battle of the Pacific War in proportion to the number of troops involved.